u3557110/HR-system/README.md

 A video of how to set up a file of a worker and an example of a finalised worker file will be provided in order to help the user to get used to the programme as soon as possible.

 ## Further Development
-- Tax calculation for each employee
+- Tax calculation for each employee.
-- Show probation period
+- Show probation period.
 - Show expiry date of related docunments, such as work permits, Visa and contracts.

 ## Team